bagisto/bagisto-docs/docs/1.x/themes/create-theme.md

----
-title: Create a store theme
----

-# Create a store theme
+# Store Theme

-Please follow the steps mentioned below that how to create a custom theme in Bagisto.
+Please follow the steps mentioned below to create a custom store theme in Bagisto.

 Go to your project’s root directory and check for **config** folder.
 Inside **config** folder, you will find a file called **_themes.php_** like directory below:

+  ::: details Folder Structure
         - app/
         - bin/
         - bootstrap/